WD-Scott/NBA-MVP-Prediction/README.md

 - Rk_Year = Team Ranking
 - DBPM = Defensive Box Plus-Minus

-There are still some highly correlated features, but we proceed with these 10 and save them to [df_selected.csv](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Data%20Files/df_selected.csv) to use for modeling.
+There are still some highly correlated features, but we proceed with these ten and save them to [df_selected.csv](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Data%20Files/df_selected.csv) to use for modeling.

 #### Modeling